jhudson8/react-backbone/tutorials/collection-binding/README.md

       ...
 ```

+And remove the ```events``` object that we added in the previous step.

 ### Step 6: Show a loading indicator while fetching

 [view source](./step6/example.js)

-We can use the [collectionXHRAware mixin](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-backbone/snippet/package/collectionXHRAware?focus=outline) which will set the ```state.loading``` property to a truthy value when any collection/model bound to the component is performing any XHR activity ([by listening to enhanced XHR events](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-backbone/bundle/jhudson8/backbone-xhr-events?focus=outline)).
+We can use the [collectionXHRAware mixin](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-backbone/snippet/package/collectionXHRAware?focus=outline) which will set ```state.loading``` to a truthy value when any collection bound to the component is performing any XHR activity ([by listening to enhanced XHR events](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-backbone/bundle/jhudson8/backbone-xhr-events?focus=outline)).

 Add the ```collectionXHRAware``` mixin and use the ```state.loading``` attribute when rendering